Creativice-Oy/graph-lacework/docs/jupiterone.md

 ## Requirements

-TODO: Iterate requirements for setting up the integration.
-Consider the following examples:

-- {{provider}} supports the OAuth2 Client Credential flow.
+- Lacework supports Bearer Authentication.
 You must have a Administrator user account.
 - JupiterOne requires a REST API key.
-You need permission to create a user in
-  {{provider}} that will be used to obtain the API key.
+You need permission to create a user in Lacework that will be used to obtain the Bearer tokens.
 - You must have permission in JupiterOne to install new integrations.

 ## Support